jasonzhang2022/htmlcss/note.md

 Percentage can be used for transform.
 It is relative to **target element not containing element **

 When use percent for position attribute (top and left), top is the percentage of the height of containing element and left is the percentage of width of containing element.

+** Absolute position **
+If top and left is not specified, their value is auto.
+Auto means browser calculates the position.
+It behaves like the absolute is not specified